citrix/citrix-daas-rest-go/citrixorchestration/docs/IdentityBaseResponseModel.md

 HasDirectoryServer returns a boolean if a field has been set.

+### SetDirectoryServerNil

+`func (o *IdentityBaseResponseModel) SetDirectoryServerNil(b bool)`

+ SetDirectoryServerNil sets the value for DirectoryServer to be an explicit nil

+### UnsetDirectoryServer
+`func (o *IdentityBaseResponseModel) UnsetDirectoryServer()`

+UnsetDirectoryServer ensures that no value is present for DirectoryServer, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)